Hawky454/portfolio/README.md

 ## David Miller's Portfolio

-This will be my first portfolio to display the skill that I have learned by self education and as an alumni from Galvanize
+This will be my first portfolio to display the skills that I have learned by self education and as an alumni from Galvanize